Florida Hospital Oceanside: Hurricane damage and closure

 In 2004, Florida Hospital Oceanside was closed for six months from damage caused by a hurricane.
 On October 5, 2016, Florida Hospital Oceanside evacuated patients due to Hurricane Matthew and the hospital was damaged by the storm.

 On September 8, 2017, Florida Hospital Oceanside evacuated 31 patients by ambulance to Florida Hospital Memorial Medical Center due to Hurricane Irma.
 The storm caused wind and water damage, which caused the hospital to remain closed.
 In late February 2018, Florida Hospital asked the state to transfer the license of 40 rehabilitation beds to Florida Hospital Memorial Medical Center.
 In early March, the rehabilitation facility at Florida Hospital Oceanside officially moved to Florida Hospital Memorial Medical Center.

 In August 2018, the city manager announced that Florida Hospital Oceanside would be demolished due to damage from multiple hurricanes, including Irma, and the discovery of asbestos in the structure.
 On October 22, Florida Hospital Oceanside went up for sale at $2.5 million.
 In late December, construction workers began putting a fence around Florida Hospital Oceanside.
 AdventHealth hired Cross Construction Services to demolish the hospital and keep recyclable materials from going into a landfill.
 On January 7, 2019, demolition began on Florida Hospital Oceanside.
-AdventHealth kept 2.44 acres from the site for future use.
+AdventHealth kept 2.44 acre from the site for future use.

 In May 2022, Ormond Holdings LLC/Blackstream Development LLC purchased the vacant lot where Florida Hospital Oceanside stood for $2.05 million.
 Ormond Holdings LLC/Blackstream Development LLC wants to build 15 single-family homes on the former Florida Hospital Oceanside lot and also a parking lot for a Residence Inn by Marriott across the street.